 The quivering water is teeming with abundant life of 35 species of coral, 140 species of molluscs, 44 species of crustaceans, and 123 species of fish.

 Tourists can snorkel and scuba dive in the pristine water.
 The water unfolds a world of mystery.
 Sea fans, angelfish, blue parrot fish, urchins, barracudas and stingrays swim by.
 If this does not stun your attention then check the sunken ships, a ship which transported slaves and sank in the 18th century.

 The park is close to the town of Cahuita so the roads and facilities are well developed.
 Roads from the north and the south lead to the park.
 It can also be reached on foot through Kelly Creek, which is south of Cahuita.

-Cahuita National Park Information
+Cahuita National Park Travel Tips

 - Hiking tour in the park is available with a bilingual guide and this includes an entrance fee.